sophialyj/system-design-primer/README.md

 Wide column stores offer high availability and high scalability.
 They are often used for very large data sets.

+Wide columns stores were inspired by the the Google Bigtable paper.
+The basic unit of data is a column (i.e. a name/value pair) that can be grouped in column families (roughly an SQL table) and super columns families as shown in the following image.
+Each column can be independently accessed using a key.
+Columns with the same key form a row.
+In a wide column store each column is persisted in a different file in order to allow a better compression rates.
+These file are chunked and evenly distributed all over the network.
+Each value comes with a timestamp that allows versioning and can be used to solve eventual conflicts between different copies of the same value.
+Wide Column Stores provides very high performance and can be easily scaled.
+In fact, they are used by popular social networks like Twitter and Facebook to store content produced by their users.

+##### Bigtable
+Bigtable is one of the prototypical examples of a wide column store.
+It maps two arbitrary string values (row key and column key) and timestamp (hence three-dimensional mapping) into an associated arbitrary byte array.
+It is not a relational database and can be better defined as a sparse, **distributed multi-dimensional sorted map**.
+Bigtable is designed to scale into the petabyte range across "hundreds or thousands of machines, and to make it easy to add more machines [to] the system and automatically start taking advantage of those resources without any reconfiguration".
+Google's copy of the web can be stored in a bigtable where the row key is a domain-reversed URL, and columns describe various properties of a web page, with one particular column holding the page itself.
+The page column can have several timestamped versions describing different copies of the web page timestamped by when they were fetched.
+Each cell of a bigtable can have zero or more timestamped versions of the data.
+Another function of the timestamp is to allow for both versioning and garbage collection of expired data.
+Tables are split into multiple tablets – segments of the table are split at certain row keys so that each tablet is a few hundred megabytes or a few gigabytes in size.
+A bigtable is somewhat like a mapreduce worker pool in that thousands to hundreds of thousands of tablet shards may be served by hundreds to thousands of BigTable servers.

 ##### Source(s) and further reading: wide column store

 * [SQL & NoSQL, a brief history](http://blog.grio.com/2015/11/sql-nosql-a-brief-history.html)